esr360/Kayzen-GS/README.md

 #### Using Sass

-If you're using Sass, to include Kayzen GS in your project, ensure you have a copy of the Kayzen GS `src` directory in your project.
+If you're using Sass, ensure you have a copy of the Kayzen GS `src` directory in your project.
 You can either manually download or clone the repo, or you can use one of the following methods:

 ##### Install as Git Submodule